Randle cycle: Cycle

-The Randle cycle is a biochemical mechanism involving the competition between glucose and fatty acids for their oxidation and uptake in muscle and adipose tissue.
+The Randle cycle is a biochemical mechanism involving the mutual inhibition of glucose and fatty acids in their oxidation and uptake in muscle and adipose tissue.
 The cycle controls fuel selection and adapts the substrate supply and demand in normal tissues.
 This cycle adds a nutrient-mediated fine tuning on top of the more coarse hormonal control on fuel metabolism.
 This adaptation to nutrient availability applies to the interaction between adipose tissue and muscle.
 Hormones that control adipose tissue lipolysis affect circulating concentrations of fatty acids; these in turn control the fuel selection in muscle.
 Mechanisms involved in the Randle Cycle include allosteric control, reversible phosphorylation and the expression of key enzymes.
 The energy balance from meals composed of differing macronutrient composition is identical, but the glucose and fat balances that contribute to the overall energy balance change reciprocally with meal composition.